violettesnow/violettesnow/README.md

 - 👀 I’m interested in AI
 - 🌱 I’m currently learning Linux
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...on X @YogaVibeLab
+- 📫 How to reach me ...on X @AIVibeLab
-- 😄 Pronouns: Im not woke i dont play that
-- ⚡ Fun fact: Elvis kissed ny head ss a baby
+- ⚡ Fun fact: Elvis kissed ny head as a baby

 <!---
 violettesnow/violettesnow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.